 BIT will assist in helping keep the university community safe and connect distressed students to available support services and present various seminars to students that have been disciplined through the student judicial process.
-BIT primary goal seeks to act preventively versus reactionary to students in distress.
+BIT seeks to act preventively versus reactionary to students in distress.
 Faculty, staff and students that become concerned about a student displaying mild to moderate levels of distress, are encouraged to fill out a Person of Concern Report and submit it to the Director of Counseling Services.
-For convenience, the Person of Concern Report form may be found at: http://www.uapb.edu/sites/www/Uploads/Stud-
+For your convenience, select the above link for form access.